FlavF/Mymap/readme.md

 ---

-Just say your address in the form and validate the button with a click.
+Just give your address in the form and validate the button with a click.

 <br/>